How to Become an Electrician in Vermont: The Essential Guide

 Specialist electricians must complete a one-year training program and accumulate 2,000 hours of full-time work experience.
 Otherwise, specialist electrician applicants must have 4,000 hours (two years) of documented electrical work experience.

 BECOME A JOURNEYMAN OR SPECIALIST ELECTRICIAN: After gaining the experience to earn a journeyman license or a specialist electrician license and passing the necessary exams, you can submit the license application to the Division of Fire Safety.
 There is a $115 licensing fee.
 Both journeyman and specialist electrician licenses remain valid for three years.
 Renewal requires 15 hours of continuing education.
+There are detailed instructions for applying for an electrician license on the state website too.

 EARN A MASTER ELECTRICIAN LICENSE: In order to become a master electrician, you must hold a journeyman electrician license for at least two years.
 Or, you can earn a master electrician license by accumulating 16,000 hours of documented work experience.
 Applying for a master electrician license costs $150.
 Master electrician licenses remain valid for three years.
 Renewal requires 15 hours of continuing education.